axone-protocol/docs/docs/whitepaper/introduction.md

 - [Kyve](https://www.kyve.network/), a decentralized data validation network, ensures data integrity and reliability, both essential for data management.
 - [Akash](https://akash.network/), a decentralized marketplace to buy and sell computing resources
 - [Secret Network](https://scrt.network/), offering decentralized privacy-preserving solutions such as Homomorphic Encryption
-- Other notable initiatives to valorize data include for exemple [Ocean Protocol](https://oceanprotocol.com/) specializing in data markets, [DIMO](https://dimo.zone/) incentivizing vehicule data sharing or [Hivemapper] incentivizing mapping data collection
+- Other notable initiatives to valorize data include for exemple [Ocean Protocol](https://oceanprotocol.com/) specializing in data markets, [DIMO](https://dimo.zone/) incentivizing vehicule data sharing or [Hivemapper] incentivizing mapping data collection.

 Each of these solutions **offers a unique contribution** to the landscape of decentralized digital resource management & valorization.
 By addressing specific challenges, they form the building blocks for a more robust, efficient, and secure Web 3.0 infrastructure.